raulinoneto/cat-breeds/README.md

 ### The Challenge

 Create a WEB API that consult the [Cat API](https://docs.thecatapi.com/) and show to the Client a Cat Breeds list with a query by name and cache the Cat API results in a MySQL database.
-The app have to be able to offer:
-* Show the upcoming Movies not limited to only 20 that TMDb API offer
-* Show details of a chosen movie
-* Find a movie with a partial or full text offered by the client

 ## Goals